andrew/ultimate-awesome/README.md

 - [awesome-beemovie](https://github.com/bitcraftlab/awesome-beemovie) - An awesome list of bee movie translations at the intersection of art and annoyance.
 - [awesome-fuchsia](https://github.com/blundell/awesome-fuchsia) - A curated list of awesome Fuchsia OS resources, tools and information.
 - [awesome-books-for-developer](https://github.com/BryanAdamss/awesome-books-for-developer) - 收集了一些大佬推荐的适合开发者阅读的书籍.
+- [awesome-hardware-hacking](https://github.com/cartoon-raccoon/awesome-hardware-hacking) - A humble list of hardware hacking tools and resources curated by yours truly.
 - [awesome-istio](https://github.com/CatchZeng/awesome-istio) - 😎  A curated list of awesome things related to istio.
 - [awesome](https://github.com/cheminfo/awesome) - A collection of awesome things for ChemInfo developers.
 - [awesome-chinese-webcomics](https://github.com/ChicagoChinese/awesome-chinese-webcomics) - A curated list of Chinese webcomics for language learners.